smolck/uivonim/README.md

 Then run:

-- `npm install` - standard issue download 5 million node_modules
+- `npm ci` - standard issue download 5 million node_modules
 - `npm run build` - release build of the code
 - `npm run start:release` (optional) - run the release code without packaging
 - `npm run package` - use electron-builder to create a binary package

 Binaries available in `dist`.

+### Development

+For development, follow the above steps, but replace `npm run start:release` with `npm run start`.
+Note that since `npm run start` also builds the code, there is no need to run `npm run build` before running it.

 ## Special Thanks